spabettie

 Storage Suggestion:

-Keep Green Goddess salad dressing in a tightly sealed container in the refrigerator for up to one week.
+Keep Green Goddess salad dressing in a tightly sealed container in the refrigerator for 3-5 days.
 Shake it well or whisk to blend the ingredients before using it.

 Recommended Products